How to save at the cinema every day of the week

 There are a number of schemes and memberships that give discounts at most big cinema chains and many independent ones too.
 Though the schemes look similar, prices might be different so it can be worth looking at one for two.

-Often these are available via your employer’s “work perks” scheme, but you can also access them for free via the Lidl Plus app.
+Often these are available via your employer’s “work perks” scheme, but Santander customers can also get access for free.

 However, these don’t always work out cheaper, so check the prices at your local cinema before buying tickets via these schemes, but you can get cheap trials of both to give them a go.